CLL - Episode 1

 Treatment options for patients with CLL include the following4:

 Patients undergoing CLL treatment often experience a complete or partial response to initial therapy — but not always.
 Consequently, CLL can be classified as relapsed or refractory (R/R), depending on how the disease responds to treatment.
-Relapsed CLL describes CLL that responded to therapy initially, but stopped responding after six or more months.5 Refractory CLL refers to CLL that does not respond to treatment, or result in the disappearance of signs of disease (but might be stable), or CLL that worsens within six months of the last treatment.5
+Relapsed CLL describes CLL that responded to therapy initially but stopped responding after six or more months.
+CLL is called refractory if treatment does not result in the total disappearance of CLL cells (though the patient may have stable disease) or if the patient experiences worsening of CLL within six months of the last treatment.5

 Bruton tyrosine kinase (BTK) inhibitors block the enzyme BTK, which plays a key role in the development and survival of white blood cells.
 BTK inhibitors are taken orally and are very important agents in the treatment of CLL.
-There are some gene mutations that reduce the effectiveness of BTK inhibitors and mechanisms, and treatment failure can occur if the patient develops resistance to the therapy.
-In some patients, treatment may need to be discontinued due to side effects.6,7
+There are some gene mutations that reduce the effectiveness of BTK inhibitors, and treatment failure can occur if the patient develops resistance to the therapy.
+In some patients, treatment may need to be discontinued because of side effects.6,7

 Patients with CLL who have received multiple prior therapies have fewer options available to them and worsened survival outcomes.
 Clinical trial results are helpful for assessing treatment options that are in development so that patients with R/R CLL who have received many previous treatments can have more safe and effective options available.

-A highly selective BTK inhibitor called LOXO-305 (pirtobrutinib) was developed to help address the challenge of resistance to therapy in patients with CLL who have failed or are intolerant to standard of care.
-LOXO-305 is not an FDA-approved drug, but it is currently being studied in clinical trials
+A highly selective BTK inhibitor called LOXO 305 (pirtobrutinib) was developed to help address the challenge of resistance to therapy in patients with CLL who have experienced treatment failure or are not able to tolerate standard-of-care therapies.
+As of May 2021, pirtobrutinib was not FDA approved drug, but it is currently being studied in clinical trials.

 ASH 2020: Results From the Phase 1/2 BRUIN Trial

-The BRUIN trial was an open-label, multicenter phase 1/2 study that aimed to find the highest dose of LOXO-305 that doesn’t cause unacceptable side effects and to assess its anti-tumor activity in patients with R/R CLL who have received two or more previous treatments.7,8 The majority of the study’s participants had received prior treatment with a BTK inhibitor (84%); other therapies included Venclexta (venetoclax; 31%) or a PI3K inhibitor (21%).
+The BRUIN trial was an open-label, multicenter phase 1/2 study that aimed to find the highest dose of pirtobrutinib that doesn’t cause unacceptable side effects and to assess its anti-tumor activity in patients with R/R CLL who have received two or more previous treatments.7,8 The majority of the study’s participants had received prior treatment with a BTK inhibitor (84%); other therapies included Venclexta (venetoclax) (31%) or a PI3K inhibitor (21%).
 And 69% of patients had received an anti-CD20 antibody, chemotherapy and a BTK inhibitor.8

 The BRUIN trial was broken into three parts7,8:

-In phase 1, the starting dose of LOXO-305 was 25 mg each day in an oral tablet form.
-Patients were treated with seven increasing dose levels of LOXO-305 that ranged from 25 mg to 300 mg daily until the highest dose with acceptable side effects — also known as the maximum tolerated dose — was determined.
-This LOXO-305 dose was then continued into phase 2, during which patients were assigned to different groups depending on disease type and prior treatment.8
+In phase 1, the starting dose of pirtobrutinib was 25 milligrams each day in an oral tablet form.
+Patients were treated with seven increasing dose levels of pirtobrutinib that ranged from 25 milligrams to 300 milligrams daily until the highest dose with acceptable side effects — also known as the maximum tolerated dose — was determined.
+This pirtobrutinib dose was then continued into phase 2, during which patients were assigned to different groups depending on disease type and prior treatment.8

-In phase 2 of the trial, the primary outcome was overall response rate, which is the proportion of patients who experienced a response to LOXO-305 measured by a decrease in the number of cancer cells or the total disappearance of cancer cells.
-Of the 94 total patients treated with LOXO-305, 88 remained on treatment at the time of data collection.
-A total of 65 patients had their tumors assessed for response to LOXO-305.
+In phase 2 of the trial, the primary outcome was overall response rate, which is the proportion of patients who experienced a response to pirtobrutinib measured by a decrease in the number of cancer cells or the total disappearance of cancer cells.
+Of the 94 total patients treated with pirtobrutinib, 88 remained on treatment at the time of data collection.
+A total of 65 patients had their tumors assessed for response to pirtobrutinib.

-Responses to LOXO-305 were not affected by classes of prior therapy, which means responses were achieved in patients who had prior treatment with a BTK inhibitor, had prior treatment with a BCL2 inhibitor or never received a BTK inhibitor.
-Additionally, patients who discontinued a BTK inhibitor previously achieved response for intolerance due to side effects or progressed on therapy.
-Moreover, the common mutation that confers resistance to BTK inhibitors was present in some patients who achieved response, indicating that this previous mutation did not affect response to LOXO-305.
+Responses to pirtobrutinib were not affected by classes of prior therapy, which means responses were achieved in patients who had prior treatment with a BTK inhibitor, had prior treatment with a BCL2 inhibitor or never received a BTK inhibitor.
+Patients who previously discontinued a BTK inhibitor because of disease progression or intolerance of side effects demonstrated a response to pirtobrutinib in the BRUIN trial.
+Moreover, the mutation that confers resistance to BTK inhibitors was present in some patients who achieved response, indicating that this previous mutation did not affect response to pirtobrutinib.

 Not all patients qualify for certain clinical trials.
 If you are interested in enrolling in a trial, talk to your doctor about which treatment options would be most appropriate for you.